MohamedElAmineGherabi/Monitoring-and-Detection-with-Splunk/README.md

 Developed dashboards for continuous monitoring.
 Dashboards are essential for visualizing key metrics and real-time data to quickly assess and respond to threats.

-**Bonus Task: Threat Detection Dashboard: Identifying Suspicious IP Activity**

-For the final Bonus Task, I used the time to explore Splunk freely and created a dashboard focused on detecting potential brute force or DDoS attacks.
-I ran searches to find the top 10 IP addresses with repeated login failures and saved that as one panel.
-Then I did the same for failed purchase attempts by IP, and also searched for signs of failed ping or port scanning activity.
-I added all of these panels to one dashboard to get a clearer picture of suspicious activity across the application.
-It was a great way to tie everything together and practice analyzing logs like a real security analyst.

 <br />